Presential sea: Origin of the concept

-Countries that have expressed mar presencial interests
+Countries that have expressed presential sea interests

-Most of the countries that have expressed mar presencial interests have been neighbors of Chile, or on the Pacific coast of the Americas, especially South America.
-Besides Chile, Argentina, Ecuador, Peru, and Colombia have all proposed maritime areas that match the concept of mar presencial.
-While Canada has not explicitly proposed a mar presencial, it acted in a manner consistent with the concept during the Turbot War.
+Most of the countries that have expressed presential sea interests have been neighbors of Chile, or on the Pacific coast of the Americas, especially South America.
+Besides Chile, Argentina, Ecuador, Peru, and Colombia have all proposed maritime areas that match the concept of presential sea.
+While Canada has not explicitly proposed a presential sea, it acted in a manner consistent with the concept during the Turbot War.